gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 **Cyclomatic complexity for methods**

-![The Web Checkers Code Metrics - Method Complexity](methodComplexity.png)
+![The Web Checkers Code Metrics - Method Complexity](methodComplexity.png) (Graph of cyclomatic complexity for each method in the application.)

+As seen in the graph above, a large proportion of the methods used have low complexity.
+Those that have higher numbers are detailed below: \\
 checkForKingJumps, checkForKingSingleMoves, checkForRedJumps, checkForWhiteJumps, etc... - these methods have lots of nested if statements that make them complex.
-Some double for loops are also used to iterate through each square on the board.\
+Some double for loops are also used to iterate through each square on the board.
 These methods require a high degree of complexity because of what they check.
 They iterate through the entire board and check to see if the player has any available move on the board.\
-flip - this method is used to flip the orientation of the board for the white player.\
+flip - this method is used to flip the orientation of the board for the white player.
 There are three separate double for loops.
 One is used to create a toString for debug/test purposes.
 One is used to create a list of all the squares in the red oriented board, and the final one is used to put this list of squares into a new board, in white's orientation.

 **Attribute counts for classes**